usc-cloud/goffish/README.md

 **Efficiently store interconnected data by using a specialized graph-oriented file system**:

-*	Support for widely used graph formats such as GraphML**
+*	Support for widely used graph formats such as GML
 *	Take advantage of the various graph information and layout to enable efficient data loading
 *	Facilitate storing temporal data to enable analytics on evolving graphs
 *	Enable distributed information storage in-line with current trends observed in cloud systems